Inside: You shouldn’t panic if you find a small intercaste queen in your hive. Often, they end up saving a colony during their very short lives.

 Going back to the descriptions of intercaste queens I found on the internet, you can see they are wrong.
 There is no mutation.
 They are not useless.
 And they most definitely have a purpose.
 They are entirely capable of saving an otherwise hopeless colony, especially one that has no keeper.
 You can think of them as interim queens.

 When I watched the process, I realized I was watching mother nature at her finest.
 Here was a system that gives a nearly dead colony an eleventh-hour chance to save itself.
 The intercaste queen is nothing short of a hero.
 Her short life allowed her lineage to carry on through time.
 My colony lives on to this day, nine years later.

-Watching a miracle
+Watching a hive miracle happen

 I totally understand if you don’t have the time or patience to watch a situation like this unfold.
 To maximize yield and profit, you can’t wait for a mini-queen to save the day.
 But what a learning experience!

 I feel honored to have witnessed the exquisite choreography of a colony saving itself.
 I will never forget it.
 And I will never condone the raft of disparagement tossed at intercaste queens.

 In short, we beekeepers should never dismiss what we don’t understand.
 Nature has a reason for everything.